 Every parent wants their children to be healthy, happy, and wise.

-While encouraging behaviors like eating nutritious foods, getting plenty of exercise, and keeping love in the home are all essential for helping your children achieve these goals, there's one thing that parents often miss: mindfulness.
+While encouraging behaviors like eating nutritious foods, getting plenty of exercises, and keeping love in the home are all essential for helping your children achieve these goals, there's one thing that parents often miss: teaching mindfulness.

-If you are able to help your children become more mindful, you will be giving them a lifelong gift that will never expire.
+If you can help your children become more mindful, you will be giving them a lifelong gift that will never expire.

-Teaching mindfulness to adults is often done through explaining, literature, and extended practice.
+Teaching mindfulness to adults is often done through explaining, literature, and mindfulness training.
 For kids, it's a bit different.
-In order to teach mindfulness to children, it's better to use fun kids activities, arts and crafts, and game ideas.
+To teach mindfulness to children, it's better to use fun kids' activities, arts and crafts, and game ideas.
 This is by far the easiest way to incorporate mindfulness into their life.

 The good news is you don’t have to make this your full-time job.
-Even doing a simple art drawing with your children can cultivate mindfulness1.
-In fact, arts and crafts for kids are some of the best mindfulness activities for kids and are highly recommended for regular practice.
+Even doing a simple art drawing with your children can cultivate mindfulness.
+Arts and crafts are some of the most accessible mindfulness activities for kids and are highly recommended for regular practice.

 Why Is Mindfulness Important for Kids?